 A current schedule of EMO Ballot Measures Forums is posted on EMO's website at emoregon.org.
-If you would like to schedule a forum at your congregation or organization, contact Britt Conroy, director of Public Policy Advocacy, at bconroy@emoregon.org or (541) 602-2050.
+If you would like to schedule a forum at your congregation or organization, please contact Britt Conroy, director of Public Policy Advocacy, at (541) 602-2050, or bconroy@emoregon.org.